-The UK Wildfowl and Wetland Trust required a signifinct reorganisation and modernisation of thier visitor and interpretaive facilties at Castel Espie Northern Ireland.
-The brief included a new visitor centre on the site of the preexisting structures, and new pavilion buildings located at strategic and historic points in the large estate, which itself was to undergo ecological restoration.
+The UK Wildfowl and Wetland Trust required a significant reorganisation and modernisation of their visitor and interpretative facilties at Castle Espie, Northern Ireland.
+The brief included a new visitor centre on the site of the pre-existing structures, and new pavilion buildings located at strategic and historic points in the large estate, which itself was to undergo ecological restoration.

 The Visitor Centre

 The design challenge was to marry the domestic scale and intimacy of the retained buildings with a new form that gave a stronger identity, improved the facilities and provided for greater entrance visibility to the Centre.
 The brief called for sustainability and low energy design to be at the forefront of the project.

 A new east-west linear building in the form of a Long Hall replaces an awkwardly positioned shed and connects each of the remaining buildings.
 This Hall provides the new entrance facilities, shop, event space and café.
 Its cranked roof form is both functional and architectonic; it responds to the domestic scale of the south facing courtyards and existing buildings whilst rising to give a strong presence to the north and the view across the ponds to Strangford Lough.
 The lower roof section on the north side defines more intimate spaces within the café and service spaces adjacent to the shop and entrance.
 Three external spaces are defined by the building: the arrivals courtyard with threshold pool, the paved courtyard for the café and, to the west, the lawn of the event space.